inf112-v21/G6-1/README.md

 * More will be implemented in this class in the future

 **GameLogic-class:**
-* Used to update, move, and check if player can move.
+* Used to update, move, and check if localHumanPlayer can move.

-* Method to check if player reaches flag
+* Method to check if localHumanPlayer reaches flag

-* Method to update position of player and draw player
+* Method to update position of localHumanPlayer and draw localHumanPlayer

 * Method to normalize from pixels to tiles for movement and checking certain tiles.
 Will be used in other classes